Preparing for Mentorship

 — National Academies of Science, Engineering, and Medicine (source)Mentorship is a professional, working alliance in which individuals work together over time to support the personal and professional growth, development, and success of the relational partners through the provision of career and psychosocial support.

-Mentorship involves two parties, the mentor and the mentee, and effective mentorship requires preparation and participation from both to be successful.
+A mentorship relationship involves two parties, the mentor and the mentee, and effective mentorship requires preparation and participation from both to be successful.
 Whether you are considering your career or exploring a new research subject, a good mentor can help you develop a strategy that helps you achieve your dreams.

-The following steps should be taken by mentees to prepare for your mentoring relationships, adapted from Bri Hart and Midhat Farooq for the American Institute of Physics (more):
+The following steps should be taken by mentees to prepare for mentoring relationships, adapted from Bri Hart and Midhat Farooq for the American Institute of Physics (more):

 -